 RAN3 Answer:

-It is needed for solution B to retrieval the UE context and data stored in the last serving gNB when there is no Xn interface between the last serving gNB and current serving gNB.
-It has some significant NG-AP specification impacts and needs more discussion in the normative phase if solution B is selected.
+It is needed for solution B to retrieve the UE context and data stored in the last serving gNB when there is no Xn interface between the last serving gNB and current serving gNB.
+It has some significant NG-AP specification impacts.

-Majority companies think it is NOT feasible for NG-RAN to include UE context retrieval with data forwarding handling between NG-RAN nodes via CN but RAN3 does not want to support it.
+Majority companies think it is NOT feasible for NG-RAN to include UE context retrieval with data forwarding handling between NG-RAN nodes via CN and RAN3 does not want to support it.

 Q4) NG-RAN buffering capabilities of MT data for the duration of the eDRX cycle.